 When you’ve had your fill of stunning vistas, head back to the ground level and visit Arcadia, the 30,000 square foot amusement center.
 Perfect for a family game night, it features state-of-the-art games and the largest collection of amusement games, simulators, and activities in Gatlinburg.

 If you’re feeling hungry, visit the on-site Slice Pizza Bakery.
 The Italian restaurant has an enticing selection of delicious calzones, sandwiches, and New York-style pizza.

-If you’re planning on visiting a lot of attractions in Nashville, make sure you check out the Smoky Mountains Sightseeing Flex Pass.
-It gives you access to 30 of the top rated tours and attractions in Gatlinburg and Pigeon Forge including the Space Needle, Ripley’s Believe It or Not!, the Rocky Top Mountain Coaster, and more.
+If you’re planning on visiting a lot of attractions in Gatlinburg, make sure you check out the Smoky Mountains Sightseeing Flex Pass.
+It gives you access to 30 of the top-rated tours and attractions in Gatlinburg and Pigeon Forge including the Space Needle, Ripley’s Believe It or Not!, the Rocky Top Mountain Coaster, and more.